jijihohococo/ichi-orm/README.md

 You can cache your query data with <a href="https://github.com/phpredis/phpredis">redis</a> or <a href="https://pecl.php.net/package/memcached">memcached</a> extensions in this library.

-Firstly, you need to pass the object of redis or memcached into the "JiJiHoHoCoCo\IchiORM\Cache\CacheModel" static function "setCacheObject" like below.
+First, pass the Redis or Memcached object to the "setCacheObject" static function of "JiJiHoHoCoCo\IchiORM\Cache\CacheModel", as shown below.

 <i>With Redis</i>

 ```php
 use JiJiHoHoCoCo\IchiORM\Cache\CacheModel;
 use Redis;